preciofishbone/OmniaDocsG2/general-assets/targeting-in-omnia/index.rst

 What you can target
 ********************
-You can use use targeting for the following options in Omnia (the list is not complete yet):
+You can use use targeting, for example, for the following options in Omnia:

 + Search categories.
 + Sections.